 Nain is identified with certainty on the eastern side of the lower Galilee, as the current Arab village bears a very similar name (Nein, or Nin).
 Despite its miraculous reputation, Nain was not frequently visited by pilgrims in antiquity.
 The reason for that could be indicated in the accounts of the few who did visit the site.
 One such person was a French monk in 1664.
-He said, “in the village are one hundred Arab families, wild as leopards, and therefore only few Christians come here.
+He wrote, “in the village are one hundred Arab families, wild as leopards, and therefore only few Christians come here.
 And there is no sign of the house of the widow.”

 In 1880 the Franciscans built a church in the village in honor of the miracle.
 Today the church is maintained by a local Arab family and is opened only when groups of pilgrims visit the site.
 The church is rather humble.
 Its interior bears two paintings, a pillar, and a stone coffin.
 Remains that could be linked to the miraculous event described in Luke 7 are still waiting to be revealed, such as houses, stone coffins, or the gate and walls which are mentioned during the funeral procession.
 Salvage excavations conducted at the site have so far uncovered remains of a building from the Mamluk period (13th-14thcentury CE), and only a few small finds from the Roman and Byzantine period (1st-7th century CE).